humanmade/webpack-helpers/docs/modules/helpers.md

 ## `choosePort`

 A complex project may require multiple development servers to be run in parallel while developing interrelated theme and plugin functionality.
-While ports in related projects can be hard-coded to avoid conflicts, this package also exposes a `choosePort` helper adapted from `create-react-app` which will automatically detect port conflicts and propose an available port if there is an unforseen port collision.
+While ports in related projects can be hard-coded to avoid conflicts, this package also exposes a `choosePort` helper adapted from `create-react-app` which will automatically detect port conflicts and propose an available port if there is an unforeseen port collision.

 ```js
 // webpack.config.dev.js